Keep reading to see some of the results I’ve obtained for my clients in the past.

 My client was charged with 31 counts of computer fraud, and the maximum punishment was 465 years in prison.
 The State alleged that over the course of more than a year, he tricked ATM machines into accepting fraudulent deposits that he would then immediately withdraw cash from before the fraud was discovered.
 In reviewing the evidence, we determined it was not a good case for trial.
 The State wanted him to plead guilty and accept five years in prison and pay back over $15,000 while on ten years of probation upon his release.
 We decided to enter a non-negotiated plea instead, and I convinced the judge to hand down a sentence of straight probation.

-My client was the passenger in a car that was pulled over after leaving an apartment that was being surveilled by a drug task force.
+My client was the passenger in a car that was pulled over after leaving an apartment that was being watched by a drug task force.
 The officer searched the car after claiming to smell marijuana.
 A near-trafficking amount of marijuana and a loaded pistol was inside a backpack at my client’s feet.
 I filed a motion to throw the evidence out based on a violation of my client’s 4th Amendment rights against illegal searches and seizures.
 The motion was denied, but I appealed the decision to the Georgia Court of Appeals, which reversed the case and tossed the evidence out.
 The case was ultimately dismissed.
 You can read the decision from the Court of Appeals online by clicking here.

 My client was a high school student who had her bag searched at school.
 She was charged with a felony after a pocket knife with a blade longer than two inches was found in her bag.
 I met her at her first court date and quickly identified a legal issue with the way her bag was searched.
 I spoke to the prosecutor and asked him to dismiss the case based on the search violating my client’s rights.
 He took a closer look at the case and dismissed it the next day.

 My client was arrested after complaint calls were made concerning his behavior at a hotel.
 He was arrested and violently resisted arrest, repeatedly kicking the officers.
 Meth was found on his person.
-He was charged with felony drug possession and felony obstruction.
+He was charged with felony drug possession and felony obstruction of a police officer.
 His behavior at the hotel was not his finest hour, but there was a legal question of whether it amounted to a valid reason to arrest him.
 I raised this issue with the prosecutor and was able to convince him to drop the drug charge if my client entered a plea to a misdemeanor obstruction charge.
 My client took the deal and was ultimately satisfied with the result.

 Identity stolen, arrested, ultimately cleared: